rfuzzo/MWSE/docs/source/types/mwseLogger.md

 <div class="search_terms" style="display: none">setlevel, level</div>

 Set the log level.
-You can pass in either a string representation of a logging level, or the corresponding numerical constant found in the `mwse.LOG_LEVEL` table.
+You can pass in either a string representation of a logging level, or the corresponding numerical constant found in the `mwse.logLevel` table.
 The options are: `"TRACE"`, `"DEBUG"`, `"INFO"`, `"WARN"`, `"ERROR"` and `"NONE"`.

 This function does exactly the same thing as writing `log.level = newLogLevel`.